arthpatel573/Custom-training-with-GCP-AI-Platform/README.md

 ## How to run

-Once the prerequisites are satisfied, you may:
+Once the prerequisites are satisfied:

-1. For local testing, run: (Note: if you don't have a GPU, the program will be run on the CPU)
+1. For local testing, run:
     ```
     source ./scripts/train-local.sh
     ```